Ethan Scheiner, Ph.D., Program Director

 (3) Global Environment, Health, and Natural Resources;

 International Relations Abroad.
 International Relations strongly encourages all students to participate in the UC Education Abroad Program; those who choose to study Track IV, Peoples and Nationalities, must study or work abroad for a minimum of one quarter.
-A maximum of five courses taken abroad may be applied toward the 12
+A maximum of five courses taken abroad may be applied toward the International Relations major.
+Courses are selected with the approval of an advisor for the International Relations program.

 Major Advisor.
 Consult department office.